amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 Label Smoothing was first introduced in [Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/abs/1512.00567).

 From Section-7 - *Model Regularization via Label Smoothing* in the paper,
 > We propose a mechanism for encouraging the model to be less confident.
 While this may not be desired if the goal is to maximize the log-likelihood of training labels, it does regularize the model and makes it more adaptable.
 The method is very simple.
-Consider a distribution over labels u(k), independent of the training example x, and a smoothing parameter Є. For a training example with ground-truth label y, we replace the label distribution q(k|x) = δ(k,y) with
+Consider a distribution over labels u(k), independent of the training example x, and a smoothing parameter Є. For a training example with ground-truth label y, we replace the label distribution q(k/x) = δ(k,y) with

 ![](/images/Label_Smoothing_Formula.png "eq-1")